 Every year, event professionals, venues, event agencies, and event service providers and suppliers make the pilgrimage to IMEX – the worldwide exhibition for incentive travel, meetings and events.
 This year, we sent our Marketing Manager, Adele Symonds, to Las Vegas to get the inside scoop on what’s hot in the world of events and what we can expect to hit our shores.
 Below Adele shares her insights and experience after attending this year’s event over two action-packed days in October.

 IMEX 2016 was big, I mean really big.
 With over 3,250 exhibitors, 3,200 hosted buyers and 12,000 attendees you could forgive me for frequently getting lost.
 An event of this size could certainly use a mobile phone app that uses augmented reality to show me where I need to go – think Google Maps for IMEX.

-Pictured: Staging Connections; marketing manager, Adele Symonds, enjoying a virtual tour of Qualia Resort at IMEX 2016.
+Pictured: Encore Event technologies; Marketing Director, Adele Symonds, enjoying a virtual tour of Qualia Resort at IMEX 2016.